 The Core color preset package took over two years to create with each color meticulously designed, tuned, and tweaked on various camera systems to produce a unique analog film look.

-The goal was to build enough presets and tools to provide versatility so that the looks are useful in any situation, from traditional landscape, street, and portraits, to faded Instagram look with complementary split tones.
+The goal was to build enough presets and tools to provide versatility so that the looks are useful in any situation, from the traditional landscape, street, and portraits, to faded Instagram, looks with a complementary color grade.